AirtestProject/Airtest/docs/README_MORE.rst

 ------------

 Airtest provides simple APIs that are platform independent.
-This section describes how to automate a test case which does the following:
+This section describes how to create an automated case which does the following:

 1. connects to local android device with ``adb``
 2. installs the ``apk`` application